 In the hosting game, the biggest cost is people so that means less support.
 The few dollars you might save per year will not seem worthwhile the first time you have an outage and can't reach anyone for days.

-Our advice is always to stick to reputable companies with a real track record and real support.
+Our advice is always to read real WordPress hosting reviews and to stick to reputable companies with a real track record and real support.
 No host is perfect, and from time to time you are going to need some support, so best to go with a WordPress host that you know will always be there when you need them.
 Your time and peace of mind is worth more than a few dollars a month.
 If you are on a budget there are some great options.